-Most Common Workers' Compensation Injuries in Maryland
+Most Common Types of Work Injuries in Maryland

 When job accidents happen, Maryland provides financial support to injured workers and their families.
 This is called workers’ compensation.